 Reflect on your previous course on OS.
 Can you provide a few paragraphs of a summary of what you studied in the course?

 In the operating system course, we learned different aspects of operating systems in terms of functionality and performance.
 The course was broken down into various components to help us understand operating system functions from hardware to software related.
 The purpose was to design and implement simple tasks of an operating system while understanding how each concept was applied.
 The ubuntu/Linux OS and C language was used to demonstrate how processes were created and deleted while learning how the communication between the processes worked.
 Synchronization with OS concepts was introduced such as mutex locks, semaphores, and deadlocks.
 CPU scheduling concepts were introduced such as FIFO, LIFO, Round Robin, Shortest Job First, Queues, and Shortest Remaining Time First.
 Lastly, file management concepts were introduced such as virtual memory, memory allocation, paging, and page table structure.
 A summary of topics is provided below.

+Added Process scheduling would decide which processes to end and which processes to execute next ensuring that the system functions accordingly.
+Various queues are used: Job ready queue stores all the processes in the system.
+Ready queue where the processes are ready and waiting to be executed.
+A device queue is where a process is blocked/halted while waiting for a device.
+Other schedulers are the short term, long term, and medium term.
+They are the CPU scheduler, Job scheduler, and swapper scheduler respectively.
+Context switches were also important as they can store and restore the CPU in the process control block (PCB), without context switching, multitasking would be a lot more difficult on systems.
+(Owen)

+Furthermore, paging methods were discussed which allow the operating system to get processes that are located on the system’s secondary storage (hard drive) making it faster to access data.
+Paging is used to map the virtual address to the physical address of the memory (Memory management unit).
+It is noteworthy that the page size is the same as the frame size, this is done to ensure that there is no external fragmentation, where the dynamically allocated memory leaves a section of memory unusable.
+Internal fragmentation is when a process is allocated to memory, but that process is smaller than the memory that was initially requested by the process.
+A summary of topics is provided below.
+(Owen)